trustoverip/ctwg-terminology-governance-guide/spec/68_spec-up-improvements.md

 | TBW where is the registry to ensure uniqueness of doctags and prevention of duplicious doctags? |

+###### Abbrev not yet implement
+As of Nov 2024 Abbrev is not yet implemented.
+However, we leave the design in tact in this governance guide.

 ##### System feature Consistency

 Consistency and rules for [[def:]]s and [[ref:]]s leads to github.io page with all kinds of working internal and external links and clear rules for writers.

 #### Consistency pre-caution

 Each `def` in a local Spec-Up document that has **exactly the same** `def`* existing in any of the remotely referenced document URLs listed in the local document (see the `title` list description in your `specs.json`).